Theirs.

 The turn signal rattered loudly in the night.

-Roaring and roaring, the car went on, turning and rushing towards its destination.
+Roaring and roaring, the car went on, turning and rushing

 The city seemed like a blur of lights.